To be held at

-- Any objection must be given in writing to the secretary before 16th.
-September 2019 accompanied by a deposit of £1 which will be refunded if the Committee upholds the complaint.
+- Any objection must be given in writing to the secretary before 27th August 2022 accompanied by a deposit of £1 which will be refunded if the Committee upholds the complaint.

 - Each entry will be given a number which will be displayed on the exhibit.
 The exhibitors name will be written on the reverse side, not to be displayed until after the judging.